Things To Do In Wroclaw, Poland [Guide By Locals]

 How to pronounce Wroclaw?

-Here we had to help ourselves with the Internet because we had no idea how to write this correctly.
-So here it is: vrowt-swaaf (en-us) or vrot-swaaf (en-gb).
-Although we’ll be honest: we, as Polish people, can’t read it correctly from this.
+According to the Internet, it’s pronounced vrowt-swaaf (en-us) or vrot-swaaf (en-gb).
+Although we, as Polish people, can’t read it correctly from this.
 So we found a YouTube video for you, where you’ll hear correct Wrocław pronunciation in Polish.

 How to get around Wroclaw?